 - Backup Now: If you wish to make a backup now, click the second button, which has an arrow pointing to the right, and you’ll be all set!

-- Scheduling: If you wish to schedule backups, click the first icon that has a wrench.
+- Scheduling: If you wish to schedule backups, click the icon with the wrench.

 - Scroll to the bottom section entitled “Automatic Backup” and select the schedule you prefer.